|Home | Jobs |

 Selection is based on many factors, including academic achievement, writing skills and experience, ability to reason independently and creatively, experience relating to the SEC’s mission, extracurricular activities, and well-rounded background.

-In your cover letter, please indicate three preferred offices and divisions you would like to work with.
+In your cover letter, please indicate three preferred offices and divisions in which you would like to work.
 For more information about the offices and divisions, please click here.